Tayphong043/teamcity-documentation/topics/manage-access-tokens.md

 For security reasons, you cannot issue a token with the global repository access permission.

+> The repository scope of a token can automatically expand when performing actions that involve cloning or creating new VCS roots.
+These actions include:
+>
+> * Using the "Create subproject" wizard
+> * Using the "Create build configuration" wizard
+> * Copying a project
+> * Moving a project
+> * Copying a build configuration
+> * Moving a build configuration
+> * Setting up a token on a Git VCS root manually by copying a token ID
+>
+> This behavior ensures a smooth user experience.
+For example, cloned build configurations are expected to function correctly without encountering VCS access issues.
+>
+{style="note"}

 ## How to Create and Assign Refreshable Tokens